simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 but not the RX accounts (Revenue, Expense).

 The generated transactions will have a `clopen:` tag.
-If the main journal's file name contains a number (eg a year number), the tag's value will be that file name with the number incremented.
+If the main journal's base file name contains a number (eg a year number), the tag's value will be that base file name with the number incremented.
 Or you can choose the tag value yourself, by using `--clopen=TAGVAL`.

 ### close --close